-Patience in the Perspective of Sufism: Spiritual Strategies for Students to Prevent Mental Health Issues
+Patience in the Perspective of Sufism: Spiritual Strategies for Students to Maintain Mental Health

 DOI:

-Abstrak: The high prevalence of mental health disorders among university students highlights the need for a holistic approach that includes not only medical and psychological care but also spiritual support.
-This study examines the concept of ṣabr (patience) in Sufism as a practical spiritual strategy for coping with mental pressure.
+The high prevalence of mental health issues among university students highlights the need for a holistic treatment approach that includes not only medical and psychological care but also spiritual support.
+This study examines the concept of patience in Sufism as a practical spiritual strategy for coping with mental pressure.
 Using a qualitative phenomenological method, it explores the subjective experiences of eight students through in-depth interviews and focus group discussions.
-Findings indicate that students who consistently embody ṣabr through Sufi practices such as dhikr, tafakkur, and night prayer develop enhanced emotional regulation, inner calm, and spiritual resilience.
-Rather than mere endurance, ṣabr functions as a spiritual framework that helps students reframe academic stress as divine tests, fostering steadfastness and a deeper sense of purpose.
+The findings indicate that students who practice patience through Sufi practices achieve enhanced emotional regulation, inner calmness, and spiritual resilience.
+Rather than mere endurance, patience functions as a spiritual framework that helps students reframe academic stress as divine tests, fostering steadfastness and a deeper sense of purpose.

 Downloads